uphold/rest-api-examples/rest-api/javascript/authentication/client-credential-flow/README.md

 This sample project performs the following actions:

-- Get Token
+- Obtain an access token using client credentials authentication
-- List Assets
+- Perform an API request (list assets) using the token

 **Important notice:** In Uphold's production environment, client credentials authentication is only available for **business accounts**, and requires manual approval from Uphold.
 Please [contact Uphold](mailto:developer@uphold.com) to obtain this permission.